 After the success of the World Ploughing competition, a committee of 30 past and present Rural Youth members was formed and the first Agfest was held in May, 1983 at Symmons Plains, Perth.
 The first event attracted a total of 111 exhibitors and 9,000 patrons and was a 2-day event.
 Agfest became a 3-day event from 1984.

 The field days grew in popularity and by 1986 had outgrown the Symmons Plains site.
 The Organisation set about finding a permanent site and purchased a block of just under 200 acres at Carrick.
 The first Agfest to be held on this site was in 1987 and attracted 203 exhibitors and 23,000 patrons.

-The Rural Youth Organisation of Tasmania Inc., has only 5 paid employees, the General Manager, Office Administrator, Finance Administrator, Property Caretaker and Administration Assistant, whose duties include the administration of Rural Youth itself and the administration for AGFEST.
-With the diversity of the responsibilities of the Rural Youth office, the hands-on work and all of the policy decisions and introduction of new initiatives are made by the volunteer members via Rural Youth State Council and the Agfest Organising Committee.
+The Rural Youth Organisation of Tasmania Inc., has only 5 paid employees, the CEO, Office Administrator, Finance Administrator, Property Caretaker and Administration Assistant, whose duties include the administration of Rural Youth itself and the administration for AGFEST.
+With the diversity of the responsibilities of the Rural Youth office, the hands-on work and all of the policy decisions and introduction of new initiatives are made by the volunteer members via Rural Youth Tasmania Board and the Agfest Organising Committee.